 The first step is to send a ‘notice of disagreement’ to the VOA.
 Unless the VOA withdraws the invalidity notice within four weeks of receiving that, they must let the Tribunal know about this appeal.

+Your appeal will be considered by the Tribunal at a hearing.
 You will need to satisfy the Valuation Tribunal that the reason given by the VOA is wrong.
 The Tribunal is independent of the VOA and the council.